jonas-tfo/UI-Bike-Rental-and-Weather-Prediction/README.md

 5. Build a R Shiny dashboard app with a user friendly UI

-For more details on the methodology etc. of the project, see the provided presentation "CapstoneProjectFinalPresentation.pdf".
+For more details on the methodology etc. of the project, see the provided presentation "CapstoneProjectFinalPresentation.pptx".